PyAvrOCD

 - Installing and configuring the appropriate debugging software

-- Preparing the target board for debugging
+- Preparing a target board for debugging

 - Invoking the GDB server

-- Debugging a program on the target
+- Debugging a program on a target

-Once you have a debugger connected to the server, you can control the server's behavior using monitor
+Once you have a debugger connected to the server, you can control the server's behavior using monitor commands.